rileywoods0/threads/testing/README.md

 ## Quick test flow
 1. In the Extension Development Host, open the `testing` folder as the workspace.
-2. Confirm the status bar shows `Threads`.
-Click it to open the snapshot panel.
+2. Confirm the status bar shows `Threads: In session`.
+Click it for a quick action menu.
 3. Open and save any file in `testing/src/` (e.g., `demo.py`, `demo.ts`, `notes.md`) to emit `file_edit` and `file_focus` events.
 4. Use **Threads: Save State Now** from the Command Palette (Ctrl+Shift+P) to end the session, generate a snapshot, and immediately start a new one.
 This also writes `.threads/last-session.md` in the workspace with a markdown summary that LLMs can ingest.
 5. Use **Threads: Show Last State** to open the snapshot webview; verify sections and the copy-summary button.